limone-eth/farcaster-token-bot/README.md

 ### How can I test this locally?

 You can use [Ngrok](https://ngrok.com/) to expose your local environment to the internet.
-Just type `ngrok http 3000` and you will get a URL that you can use to test your webhook.
+Open a terminal window and type `ngrok http 3000` and you will get a URL that you can use to test your webhook.

 Example URL by Ngrok: https://bc9d-2a01-11-9210-5a40-5c18-d3b5-7dcd-b34e.ngrok-free.app